lawaloa/SQL_Project_1/README.md

 👉 This query returned **38 wrong descriptions**.

-### 🛠️ Safe Fixing Process
+##### 🛠️ Safe Fixing Process

-Since modifying production tables directly can introduce new errors, we first create a **copy** of the table, apply updates there, and validate results.
+Since modifying production tables directly can introduce new errors, I first create a **copy** of the table, apply updates there, and validate results.

 1. **Create a Copy of the Table**